bytescript/bytescript/docs/compiler/cli/cli.md

 ./$> cmake --build .
 ```

+> Note that cmake should automatically generate the necessary configuration files and dependencies to build the compiler.

 This command will build the **Debug** version compiler executable `CMake` directly in the console.

 ```bash